isherep/CSC143-Aloha-airlines/README.md

 # Aloha-airlines

 ### Personal project.
-Implements a concept for a solution for the flight booking system.
-I was looking for something more challenging than a current class material and found this project while auditing other courses.
+Implements a concept for a solution for the flight booking system:airplane: I was looking for something more challenging than a current class material and found this project while auditing other courses.
 The project supplies the necessary code for the client to create a basic booking system.
 Used Java, version control, object-oriented programming, 2D arrays of objects, Java Collections, JUnit

 Aloha Airlines wants a proof of concept for a flight booking system.
 This project implements supplier code for them.